 From 2015-2020 she was a Board member of Adelaide Festival of Ideas Association Inc., presenting the 2013 and 2016 festivals as Executive Producer.

 Her early career in Melbourne began in heritage collections and events management with the National Trust of Australia (VIC), membership and events with the National Gallery Society of Victoria and later as Program Coordinator for the Australian Centre for Youth Literature at the State Library of Victoria.

-After delivering the Anne Frank Australian Exhibition to six locations across Australia in 2000-2001, Robinson established herself in Perth as the Visual Arts Officer for the 2003 Perth International Arts Festival.
-She also worked for the Holmes a Court Gallery and in travelling exhibitions development at the Western Australian Museum.
-She was later contracted by Lotterywest, Museum Victoria and the Victorian Department of Education and Early Childhood Development in roles ranging from Marketing and Communications, Volunteer management and the design and development of an online portal of digital resources for teachers across the country.
+After delivering the Anne Frank Australian Exhibition to six locations across Australia in 2000-2001, Robinson relocated to Perth as the Visual Arts Manager for the 2003 Perth International Arts Festival.
+She also worked for the Holmes a Court Gallery, the Western Australian Museum, Lotterywest, Museum Victoria and the Victorian Department of Education and Early Childhood Development.

 Robinson is an Honorary Research Associate for the Natural History Museum of Los Angeles County in support of her biography of silent Hollywood actress and much-loved Melbourne philanthropist, Claire Adams Mackinnon.
 In 2012, this work was shortlisted for the inaugural Hazel Rowley Literary Fellowship for unpublished Australian biography.

 Robinson has a BA (Hons.) in Fine Art and Film History as well as a Graduate Diploma in Museum Studies from the University of Melbourne.